CLAT Colleges 2025 (Updated) - Colleges Accepting CLAT Score List

 CLAT 2025 Seat Allotment

 After the first round of CLAT seat allotment 2025, if an aspirant is satisfied with the allotted college then they can choose the Freeze option and pay the confirmation fee of Rs 20000 and the remaining university fee to the concerned university.
 If a candidate is not satisfied with the allotted college but wants to continue in the counselling process for further rounds to get a higher preference NLU, they can choose the Float option.
-In this case, the candidate will have to pay the confirmation fees for the allotted seat.
+In this case, the candidate will have to pay the confirmation fees for the allotted seat from CLAT university list.
 However, if in a subsequent round, the candidate gets allotted a higher preference NLU seat, then they can move to that NLU.
 If a candidate wants to exit the process anytime after registration they can choose the Exit option.

 You may also check -